Call Sign Rickshaw

 RICKSHAW Ordnance

-In the 1970’s the name, Felix was adopted by the British Army in Northern Ireland as the appointment title for RAOC Bomb disposal teams.
+In the 1970s, the British Army in Northern Ireland adopted “Felix” as the appointment title for RAOC bomb disposal teams.

 Bibliography and Reference Sources